Red Horse Beer: Overview

 Red Horse is the first extra-strong beer brand in the Philippines.
-It is a high-alcohol lager of the San Miguel Brewery, with an alcohol content of 6.9% abv.
+Formulated by German brewmaster Eric A. Wimmer at San Miguel's Mandaue plant in Cebu, the beer brand was developed under the code name "Project Delta" and first test marketed in the Ilocos and Davao regions in May 1982.

-Red Horse comes is various sizes, including the flagship 500 (500ml, regular), the discontinued Colt (250ml), the smaller Stallion (330ml), in Litro (1000ml), and in cans (330ml or 500ml).
+Red Horse is a high-alcohol lager of the San Miguel Brewery, with an alcohol content of 6.9% abv.
+It comes is various sizes, including the flagship 500 (500ml, regular), the discontinued Colt (250ml), the smaller Stallion (330ml), in Litro (1000ml), and in cans (330ml or 500ml).

 There are bottles prior to 2000 that have the original logo of Red Horse Beer showing a horse with a smile.
 Another distinct mark of these old, rare bottles has the separate heels on the horseshoe, the word "Red Horse" in a stenciled font, and in the back information all printed in red instead of yellow.
 The information on the back may vary in very old, rare bottles with the previous packaging.
 These bottles are nicknamed "The Laughing/Happy Horse".

 They exist, rarely on crates of the regular 500, Stallion and in some cases, in Litro.
 These "Laughing/Happy Horse" bottles exist because they recycle old bottles, with the previous packaging, which costs less than producing new bottles.